determined-ai/determined/docs/release-notes/unspecified-slots.rst

 **Improvements**

--  WebUI: Change "Compute" slot label to "Unspecified" slot label for resource pools that have no, or more than one slot type.
+-  WebUI: Change the "Compute Slots Allocated" label to "Unspecified Slots Allocated" for resource pools with no or multiple slot types.
+Added error logs for zero or multi-slot-type cases, and updated the progress bar to include all agents when the slot type is TYPE_UNSPECIFIED.